chrisdietr/merchant-yapp/README.md

 - QR code for order verification
 - Transaction details with full transaction hash
 - Option to save the confirmation to their device's gallery
-- Direct "Contact Seller on Telegram" button with pre-filled message
+- Direct "Contact Seller on Telegram" button (if telegramHandle is configured)

+### Order Verification

+The application now includes a dedicated verification page accessed by scanning the QR code:
+- Shows product details including emoji and description
+- Displays payment status (pending or confirmed)
+- Shows transaction details with links to block explorer
+- Includes buyer's wallet address for verification
+- Links to shop information and contact details

 ## 🎨 Customization